ExecuteOrd66/Gaku/README.md

-# Gaku (Picture-based Japanese OCR)

-**Gaku** is a fork of [Kaku](https://github.com/0xbad1d3a5/Kaku) android application.
+**Gaku** (学 - がく: learning; scholarship; study; erudition; knowledge; education) is a fork of [Kaku](https://github.com/0xbad1d3a5/Kaku) android application.
 I do not intend to maintain this project, so feel free to contribute however you see fit.
 Note that the codebase was largely vibe-coded to produce a minimum-viable-product, as I am not an android developer.
 I'm sorry if the changes cause any future maintainers headache.

 ### Why this fork?